viczam/makeen-hapi/packages/router/readme.md

 }
 ```

-4. Make you dependencies explicit by sending them them in the constructor of the class or through setter methods.
+4. Make you dependencies explicit by sending them in the constructor of the class or through setter methods.
 ```js
 class UsersRouter extends Router {
   constructor({